doctl kubernetes cluster create

 --help , -h Help for this command

 --maintenance-window Sets the beginning of the four hour maintenance window for the cluster.
-Syntax is in the format: day=HH:MM, where time is in UTC.
+The syntax format is: day=HH:MM, where time is in UTC.
 Day can be: any, monday, tuesday, wednesday, thursday, friday, saturday, sunday.

 Default: any=00:00